reddio-com/doc/docs/guide/getting-started/import-contracts-to-reddio.md

 1. Checking contracts' detail
 2. Importing contracts to Reddio
-3. Use Reddio’s functionalities to do more
+3. Use Reddio's functionalities to do more

 ## Checking contracts' detail